 Carmen D. Caruso Law Firm successfully represents clients on appeal in both state and federal appellate courts.
-We have won cases on appeal widely reported and which established new precedent in the areas of franchise law (good faith and fair dealing) and employment law (glass ceiling).
+We have won widely reported cases on appeal establishing new precedent in franchise law (good faith and fair dealing) and employment law (glass ceiling).

 Our appellate work includes cases that other lawyers handled in trial court in addition to handling our own appeals, as appellant or appellee.
 Some examples of our success: